sharmaeklavya2/blog-source/content/posts/hobbies.md

   I can also cook basic food.

 * **Operating System**:
-  I strongly prefer Linux (all distributions I have ever seen) and MacOS over Windows.
+  I strongly prefer Linux (all distributions I have ever seen) and macOS over Windows.
-  My favorite thing about Linux and MacOS is that they are Unix-like OSes where I can use [the terminal](https://en.wikipedia.org/wiki/Terminal_emulator) for most of my work.
+  My favorite thing about Linux and macOS is that they are Unix-like OSes where I can use [the terminal](https://en.wikipedia.org/wiki/Terminal_emulator) for most of my work.
   This might seem primitive to most people, but I think the terminal is better than graphical programs for a lot of tasks once you get used to it.